erc7579/erc7579-implementation/erc.md

 The smart account's ERC-1271 `isValidSignature` function SHOULD return the return value of the Validation Module that the request was forwarded to.

 #### Fallback

-Consolidating implementations to use the ERC-2771 msg.sender in calldata might be a good way to get authorization control without adding a lot of gas overhead.

 Smart accounts MAY implement a fallback function that that MAY forward the call to a Fallback Handler.
 If implemented and enabled, the Fallback Handler MUST be called with `call`.